silhavyj/KIV-DS-Distributed-Cache/README.md

 <img src="img/01.png">

 The goal of this assignment was to implement a distributed cache.
 The cache is made up of several nodes connected in a binary tree structure.
 The depth of the tree is defined prior to starting up the containers.
-Each of the nodes holds its own key-value storage.
+Each node holds its own key-value storage.
 There are three operations that can be performed on any node.

 * `GET <ip> <key>` - Returns the value that is stored with the given key.
-    * If the node holds no such record, it recursively tries to retrieve the data from its parent, leaving the caller temporarily blocked.
+    * If the node finds no such record in its local storage, it recursively tries to retrieve the data from its parent, leaving the caller temporarily blocked.
     * The look-up does not go beyond the root node.
-    * If the matching record is found on the way up the tree structure, all nodes involved in the process get to update their local storage on the way down.
+    * If a matching record is found on the way up the tree structure, all nodes involved in the process get to update their local storage on the way down.
 * `PUT <ip> <key> <value>` - Stores the given key-value pair.
     * The node also sends the update toward the root node, so the nodes can update their local storage as well.
     * The caller does not get blocked.